wp-plugins/ehive-search/readme.txt

 4. Click the "Activate plugin" link below the plugin's name

 == Changelog ==
+= 2.1.4 =
+* Bug fix, query string in search request encoded correctly for searches containing spaces and quotes.
+* Added version control for plugin options.
+Defaulting of new options without changing existing options is now possible.
+* Added uninstall script to remove options from the database when the plugin is deleted.

 = 2.1.3 =
 * Forcing update of version number.